 Other times, especially if we’re staying somewhere for awhile, we’ve had suitable accommodation where our dog could be left alone for up to half a day.
 Another option is to also look for dog sitting services.
 Check out my guide to options when visiting non-dog-friendly attractions.

-I’ve also got lots of suggestions in my guides to individual countries and destinations!
-In particular, check out my recommendations for the most dog-friendly cities, with plenty of dog-friendly sightseeing options.
+Also check out my recommendations for the most dog-friendly cities – each of these cities have plenty of dog-friendly sightseeing options.

 Looking for more details on visiting a specific country or region in Europe with a dog?
-Along with some awesome guest bloggers, I’ve put together these guides on different countries and regions.
+I’ve put together these guides on different countries and regions to help you out.

 Dog-Friendly UK & Ireland

 Planning to visit the United Kingdom or Ireland with your dog?
-Check out these guides.
+Check out my guides:

 United Kingdom